sairabbas/2Do/README.md

 ## How to get started!

-Required Software: PyCharm CE, Python3
+Required Software: PyCharm CE, Python3, Google Chrome

 Run the command on terminal